craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Texts/Guild Texts/Recordkeeping/Emergency Communicae c. 103AF.md

 DCP-*: *Yelling in agreement*

 LOT: I am Writh.
 I represent the [[Golden Claws]] as an envoy of the Golden Light, Planeblood, [[Tetrimoc]] the Progenitor.
 We wish it to be known that the Golden Claws will - in accordance to the written word of [[Coalition's Founding Document]] - agree and rouse army in aid of our ally.
 We urge others to do the same.
-I bring a document, signed by [[Venclaw|the High Ambassador]], with a request for a meeting of war.
+I bring a document, signed by [[Houran Venclaw|the High Ambassador]], with a request for a meeting of war.

 LOT: *steps down from the podium and across to CWF, hands them the document, returns to podium*